blz349/neanderthal_introgression/neanderthal/README.md

 ### Datasets
 Neanderthal-introgressed SNPs from:
-1. Dannemann M, Prufer K & Kelso J. Functional implications of Neandertal introgression in modern humans.
-Genome Biol 2017 18:61.
+1. Dannemann M, Prufer K & Kelso J. Functional implications of Neandertal introgression in modern humans. *Genome Biol* 2017 **18**:61.
-2. Simonti CN *et al.* The phenotypic legacy of admixture between modern humans and Neandertals.
-Science 2016 351:737-41.
+2. Simonti CN *et al.* The phenotypic legacy of admixture between modern humans and Neandertals. *Science* 2016 **351**:737-41.
 &nbsp;

 1000 genomes super populations data and all populations data from: